TechWithTy/postgres-db-utils/_docs/best_practices/api/endpoint_plans.md

 ---

 *Use these plans as templates for production-grade FastAPI endpoints.
 Always integrate permission checks, dependency injection, and observability from the start.
 Last updated: 2025-05-13.*

+---

+## 🗺️ Unified Endpoint Flow (Mermaid)

+**Legend:**
+- All policy checks (security, rate limiting, idempotency, tracing, etc.) are enforced via `enforce_all_policies` and `JobConfig`.
+- Only if all policies pass does the request proceed to the worker logic.
+- All logging, tracing, and error handling are unified in the `api_worker` decorator.
+- Response is returned to the client.